Knifed Up: Reginae Carter Reacts To Rumor She Bought A Pair Of New Boobs

 “I’ve never been so invested in someone else’s life like y’all be in mine lol.”

 Reginae has also recently been talked about due to her father’s open support of Donald Trump just days before election day.
 Lil Wayne shamelessly posted a photo of himself cheesing it up with Trump while touting the now-infamous “Platinum Plan” (that got Ice Cube dragged) in a shocking-but-not-very-shocking-moment that shook up Twitter.
-Fans joked that Reginae would be taking up for her daddy on social media after people bashed Wayne for his shady endorsement.
+Fans joked that Reginae would be taking up for her daddy on social media after people bashed him for his shady endorsement.

 Surprisingly, Reginae has been mellow online.
 Maybe she is healing?
-Or she could be boo’d up with her ex.
+Or she could be boo’d up with her ex?
 The Carter heir seems to have rekindled her romance with YFN Lucci after splitting with him last year.
 The reality star is also counting down the days until her 22nd birthday.

 ANYWHO!
 Vote counting is still happening a day after election day, so we understand why Reginae wants everyone to divest into personal decisions.